 By Rabbi Adam Roffman

-Adam Roffman serves as rabbi at Congregation Shearith Israel.
+Rabbi Adam Roffman has served at Congregation Shearith Israel since 2013.
 He is a member of the Rabbinic Association of Greater Dallas.